 Homework in these two years will continue to focus on English and Maths.
-Spellings will continue to be given on a weekly basis.
+Spellings will continue to be given.
 Reading however will still form the cornerstone of the child's homework.
-Hesitant readers will still need support from parents, more fluent readers should be encouraged to read for themselves and to take responsibility for changing and choosing the books they read.
+Hesitant or reluctant readers will still need support from parents, more fluent readers should be encouraged to read for themselves and to take responsibility for changing and choosing the books they read.

-Other activities / tasks may also be set, these often run over a given period of time, allowing the child time to consult appropriate information sources.
+Other activities / tasks may also be set, these can run over a given period of time, allowing the child time to consult appropriate information sources.